collective/collective.atomrss/README.rst

     - Added image (for News Item), leadimage (for Event) in content items
     - Use only Atom as default view in FeedSettings

-It package also added event startdate, enddate, location, organizer, type into feed items as explain in http://web.resource.org/rss/1.0/modules/event/
+It package added event startdate, enddate, location, organizer, type into feed items as explain in http://web.resource.org/rss/1.0/modules/event/

 * `Source code @ GitHub <https://github.com/collective/collective.atomrss>`_